 (5) Calculation of the two-year timeline to commence construction and the five-year timeline to complete development.
-The local government can exclude from the permit time periods in subsections (2) and (3) of this section the time during which a use or activity could not be commenced or pursued due to the pendency of administrative appeals, legal actions, or other government permits and approvals needed for the development authorized to proceed.
-This includes all reasonably related administrative or legal actions related to other government permits or approvals.
+The local government can exclude from the permit time periods in subsections (2) and (3) of this section.
+The permit time periods in subsections (2) and (3) of this section do not include the time during which a use or activity was could not actually be commenced or pursued due to the pendency of administrative appeals, or legal actions, or due to the need to obtain any other government permits and approvals needed for the development that authorized the development to proceed.
+This includes, including all reasonably related administrative or legal actions on any such permitsrelated to other government permits or approvals.
 The burden for demonstrating the pendency of appeals; legal actions; or other federal, state, or local government approvals is on the applicant and must be provided to the local government prior to the expiration of the authorization as calculated from the date of filing.

-(6) Revisions to permits under WAC 173-27-100 may be authorized after the development has commenced but cannot be used to extend the time requirements of the authorization to conduct development activities.
+(56) Revisions to permits under WAC 173-27-100 may be authorized after the development has commenced but cannot original permit authorization has expired: Provided, That this procedure shall not be used to extend the time requirements of the authorization to conduct development activitiesoriginal permit time requirements or to authorize substantial development after the time limits of the original permit.

-(7) Local government shall notify the department in writing of any change to the time requirements of a permit, as authorized by this section, with an explanation of the basis for approval of the change.
+(67) Local government shall notify the department in writing of any change to the effective datetime requirements of a permit, as authorized by this section, with an explanation of the basis for approval of the change.
 Any change to the time limits of a permit other than those authorized by RCW 90.58.143 as amended shall require a new permit application.